 All 32-bit Windows client SKUs, however, including Windows Vista, Windows XP and Windows 2000 Professional, support a maximum of 4GB of physical memory.
 4GB is the highest physical address accessible with the standard x86 memory management mode.
 Hardware Specifications for Windows 7 lays down the minimum memory (RAM) requirements.

-Here are the upper RAM limits for the different editions of Windows 7:
+Here are the upper RAM limits for the different editions of Windows 7 64-bit: